Tensegritics/ClojureDart/README.md

 # Your first app!

-Prerequisites: have Clojure and Flutter installed and on your path.
+Prerequisites: Clojure and Flutter installed and on your path.

 Create a project directory with its `deps.edn`
 ``` shell